zainabmelh/guide-articles/articles/Miscellaneous/freecodecamp-algorithm-binary-search-guide/index.md

 ---
-title: "freeCodeCamp Algorithm Binary Search Guide"
+title: Freecodecamp Algorithm Binary Search Guide
-parent: "to-be-sorted"
 ---
 Binary search is a search algorithm that finds the position of a target value within a sorted array.

 ## Example